 AutoAI will set up defaults values for the experiment based on the dataset and the column selected for the prediction.
-This includes the type of model to build, the metrics to optimize against, the test/train split, etc. You could view/change these values under 'Experiment settings', however, for now we will accept the defaults and click the
+This includes the type of model to build, the metrics to optimize against, the test/train split, etc. To view/change these values, click the

 Run experiment button.